Canon 40D vs Nikon D7200

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 40D (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 40D and the D7200 have been discontinued, but can regularly be found used on eBay.
 The 40D was replaced by the Canon 50D, while the D7200 was followed by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 40D Manual (free pdf) or the online Nikon D7200 Manual.

 So what is the bottom line?
 Is the Canon 40D better than the Nikon D7200 or vice versa?
 The listing below highlights the relative strengths of the two models.